jakub728/VideoAppNext/README.md

 **VideoAppNext** is a modern video application built with **TypeScript** and **React-based technology** (React / Next.js / React Native).
 The project is structured in a modular way, making it easy to scale, maintain, and extend with new features related to video playback and management.

+App is made in React Native for Android and iOS.

 ---

 ## 🚀 Features